smcclab/smc-course/_workshops/07-algorithmic-composition-1.md

     "libs/core/pc_ivl.xtm")` first)

-Seriously, though, if you've got an idea and are wondering about how to make it happen then hit us up on slack and we can probably point you in the right direction.
+Seriously, though, if you've got an idea and are wondering about how to make it happen then hit us up on Teams and we can probably point you in the right direction.

 ### Examples & further reading